Virginia Wade: Tennis career

-Wade's tennis career spanned the end of the amateur era and the start of the open era.
+Wade's tennis career spanned the end of the amateur era and the start of the Open Era.
 In 1968, as an amateur, she won the inaugural open tennis competition – the British Hard Court Open at Bournemouth.
 She turned down the £300 first prize, choosing to play for expenses only.
 Five months later, after turning professional, she won the women's singles championship at the first US Open (and prize-money of $6,000 - $ today), defeating Billie Jean King in the final.
-Her second Major tennis singles championship came in 1972 at the Australian Open.
-There, she defeated Australian Evonne Goolagong in the final 6–4, 6–4.
+Her second Major tennis singles championship came in 1972 at the Australian Open when she defeated Australian Evonne Goolagong in the final 6–4, 6–4.
 She was appointed a member of the Order of the British Empire (MBE) in the 1973 Birthday Honours for services to lawn tennis.

 Wade won Wimbledon in 1977.
-It was the 16th year in which she had played at Wimbledon, and she made her first appearance in the final by beating the defending champion Chris Evert in the semifinal 6–2, 4–6, 6–1.
+It was the 16th year in which she had played at Wimbledon, and she secured her first appearance in the final by beating the defending champion Chris Evert in the semifinal 6–2, 4–6, 6–1.
 In the final, she beat Betty Stöve in three sets to claim the championship, nine days before her 32nd birthday.
-1977 was the 100th anniversary of the founding of the Wimbledon Championships, as well as the Silver Jubilee year of Elizabeth II, who attended the final for the first time since 1962.
+1977 was the 100th anniversary of the founding of the Wimbledon Championships as well as the Silver Jubilee year of Elizabeth II, who attended the final for the first time since 1962.

-Wade also won four Major women's doubles championships with Margaret Smith Court – two of them at the U.S. Open Tennis Tournament, one at the Australian Open, and one at the French Open.
+Wade also won four Major women's doubles championships with Margaret Smith Court – two of them at the US Open tennis tournament, one at the Australian Open, and one at the French Open.
 In 1983, at the age of 37, she won the Italian Open women's doubles championship with Virginia Ruzici of Romania.

-Over her career, Wade won 55 professional singles championships and amassed $1,542,278 dollars in career prize money.
+Over her career, Wade won 55 professional singles championships and amassed $1,542,278 in career prize money.
 She was ranked in the world's top 10 continuously from 1967 to 1979.
 Her career spanned a total of 26 years.
 She retired from singles competition at the end of the 1985 tennis season, and then from doubles at the end of 1986.
-The 26 times that she played at Wimbledon is an all-time record, 24 of those times being in the women's singles.
+She played at Wimbledon on 26 occasions, an all-time record; 24 of those times were in the women's singles.

 After tennis

 Since 1981, while she was still playing, Wade has been a reporter on tennis events for the BBC.
 In 1982, she became the first woman to be elected to the Wimbledon Committee.

-Wade was appointed an Officer of the Order of the British Empire (OBE) in the 1986 Birthday Honours for services to lawn tennis.
+Wade was appointed Officer of the Order of the British Empire (OBE) in the 1986 Birthday Honours for services to lawn tennis. and Commander of the Order of the British Empire (CBE) in the 2025 Birthday Honours for services to lawn tennis and to charity.

 In 1989, Wade was inducted into the International Tennis Hall of Fame in Newport, Rhode Island.